vishalG197/ConstructionNote/README.md

 Include screenshots as necessary.

 ## Credentials
-Provide user credentials for autheticated pages
+To sign in as the admin
+username: VishalG
+password: VishalG

 ## APIs Used
 If your application relies on external APIs, document them and include any necessary links or references.

 ## API Endpoints
 In case of Backend Applications provide a list of your API endpoints, methods, brief descriptions, and examples of request/response.
-GET /api/items - retrieve all items
+GET /users- retrieve all users
-POST /api/items - create a new item
+POST /notes - create a new noters

 ## Technology Stack
 List and provide a brief overview of the technologies used in the project.
+- React.js
+- Redux-toolkits
 - Node.js
 - Express.js
 - MongoDB